Special Interest Groups or SIGs offer members opportunities to share their enthusiasm for photography in a casual way.

 While a SIG facilitator does guide each monthly meeting, it’s the registered participants who encourage learning by suggesting topics and sharing their related images, knowledge, creativity and support.
 Friendly discussion always energizes these very positive gatherings.
 Interactive and welcoming, SIGs also provide a comfortable social atmosphere.

 Creative Eye: Composition and learning how to look at a subject of interest from different points of view is a necessity for producing interesting and different photographs.
 This interest group devotes time to discussions on how to take photographs of a variety of subjects in innovative ways.
-The group focuses on different approaches one might take to photograph a subject or scene that would add color or content to images which would otherwise be common or boring.
+The group focuses on different approaches one might take to photograph a subject or scene that would add color or content to images that would otherwise be common or boring.
 If you are interested in developing a sense of how to view your subject through your viewfinder, this is the action group for you.
 Meets 1st Thursday @ 3 - 5 P.M.
 Facilitator

-Getting the Most From Your Digital Images: Pressing the shutter release is just the first step in creating a great image – you have to finish the job in post processing.
+Getting the Most From Your Digital Images: Pressing the shutter release is just the first step in creating a great image – you have to finish the job in post-processing.
 Share your images with other members of the group as we discuss how editing can deliver the vision you had when you took the picture.
 Demonstrate your favorite editing applications/software/tricks.
 Successful images from recent PSA/ACCC competitions may be shown as we discuss what makes a good image.
 Watch as we go through the editing process with “problem” photos.
 Meets 3rd Wednesday @ 1:00 – 3:00 P.M.
 Facilitator

 Digital Productions: The Digital Productions SIG members share their expertise relative to creating shows with images from their photography.
 Members of the SIG include relative newcomers to digital production creation to people with years of experience creating shows.
 Members share examples of their work for everyone’s enjoyment and/or to problem-solve alternative styles.
-Some of the software currently available is Lightroom, PowerPoint, Photoshop Elements, and Photo Stage Slide Show Creator, while some members use ProShow software that is no longer available.
+Some of the software currently available are Lightroom, PowerPoint, Photoshop Elements, and Photo Stage Slide Show Creator, while some members use ProShow software which is no longer available.

 Wildlife: This SIG focuses on wildlife photography and how to capture interesting images of it.
 The group is non-structured, and topics vary widely from meeting to meeting.
-Discussions center on how to take unique images of various birds, mammals and creatures that are a part of our everyday lives, our travels, and our experiences.
-Members share their photographs of wildlife and discuss camera equipment, exposure settings and methods used to create beautiful wildlife art.
+Discussions center on how to take unique images of various birds, mammals, and creatures that are a part of our everyday lives, our travels, and our experiences.
+Members share their photographs of wildlife and discuss camera equipment, exposure settings, and methods used to create beautiful wildlife art.
 Meets 4th Thursday @ 9 A.M. – 11 A.M.
 Facilitator

 Sony Mirrorless Cameras: For those who have purchased one of the Sony mirrorless cameras, this SIG will be entirely devoted to your needs.
 Participants will cover various operating characteristics and advantages of this new entrant into the camera world.
-The principle group meeting format will be information exchange and experiences with their cameras.
+The principal group meeting format will be information exchange and experiences with their cameras.
 Meets 4th Thursday @ 1 - 3 P.M.
 Facilitator